asia-pacific-energy-research-centre/power-model/README.md

 `pip install otoole`

+# Installing coin cbc solver
+This will help to run the model faster.
+However it's installation is a little tricky.
+Go to the word document in ./documentation/ called "Installing CBC solver.docx" and follow the instructions.
+If you dont use this you will need to set 'use_coincbc' to False in the main.py file, and use use_glpsol to True.

 ## 2. To run the model
 Make sure you did Step 1 (only need to do it once).